 "I love the field of visual communications and its diversity of projects and applications.
 The artistry of design with purpose combined with the discovery of something that no one has seen before.
 I love helping students find their creative voice through the creative process.
 Opening up a student's mind to the possibilities of using their interests and talents to build a career of their choice is the motivation I focus on every day.
 I find that this ‘give and take' approach with the students also fuels my interest in my own creative work and helps me to achieve greater creative heights as well," explained Sedoff.

 Zoila Maria Donneys, associate professor of visual arts, joined LSC-Kingwood in 2013.
-Donneys earned a Bachelor of Arts in Graphic Design from the Instituto Departamental de Bellas Artes, Fine Arts University in Colombia, South America with an emphasis on Advertising Design.
-She also holds a Master of Arts degree in Spanish from Saint Louis University.
+Donneys earned a Bachelor of Arts degree in Graphic Design from Belas Artes University in Colombia, South America with an emphasis on Advertising Design.
+She also holds and a Master of Arts degree in Spanish from Saint Louis University.
 Donneys has worked in various educational institutions in Missouri and Colombia, South America for more than 15 years.
 She was employed for more than seven years as a general manager in Artelino Advertising Company and the art department director in El Pais newspaper and B & C Advertising.